 Did the national registry really thwart violent crime?

 Despite what gun control proponents contend, the answer to that question is unclear.
-However, what is clear is that the national registry was an enormous hassle for law-abiding gun owners, in addition to being a huge expense for taxpayers (a total of $2 billion was spent on the program, for more on why it was a waste, click here).
+However, what is clear is that the national registry was an enormous hassle for law-abiding gun owners, in addition to being a huge expense for taxpayers (a total of $2 billion was spent on the program.

 That said, should the fed just hand over the data to Quebec?
 Or should it tell Quebec, as it has in the past, if you want to run a registry, you’re on your own?